 The starting point for this lively patterned abstraction was an earlier canvas by Stuart Davis (1892 – 1964) entitled House and Street (1931).
 Treating each subsequent version as a riff on a jazz theme, Davis moved further and further away from his original composition to establish independent, rhythmic color patterns that retained only a few direct visual cues to the initial design.
 The Mellow Pad (1945 – 51) refers to the phrase “the mellow pad” — jazz lingo for the “cool” place to be.
 The pulsating colors and meandering forms seen here effectively mimic the dynamic rhythms of jazz.
 Davis developed his own style of Synthetic Cubism in which he dissolved figure and ground and referenced popular culture, adding a distinctly American sensibility to his abstractions

 Following an influential career at The Bauhaus school in Wiemer, Germany (1919 – 33) Josef Albers fled the Nazi regime and emigrated to the United States, where he taught at Black Mountain College in North Carolina, and then at Yale in Connecticut.
 Beginning in 1949 and continuing over the next twenty-five years, he created his celebrated Homage to the Square series, which is composed of more than a thousand works including paintings, drawings, prints, and tapestries.
 These works are based on a template of geometric abstraction, a mathematically determined format of several squares overlapping or nesting within one another.
 These works represent Alber’s experiments with theories of color and spatial relationships, which were informed by his studies of Mexican pyramids and pre-Colombian architectonic principles.
 Homage to the Square: On Near Sky was painted in 1963.

-Photographed in The Whitney Museum of American Art in NYC.
+Photographed in the Metropolitan Museum of Art in NYC.

-Photographed in The Metropolitan Museum of Art in NYC.
+Photographed at the Metropolitan Museum of Art in NYC.